ckinne01/MTA_Subway_Tracker/README.txt

 Python.
 Currently the app can differentiate between lines and shows distinct trains and where they are currently headed.
 The data is being stored in a SQLite database that is just a file within my app as there is not very much data being processed at this time.
-The next goal is to include all the subway lines, which means getting data from 6 different MTA api endpoints as they don't have one endpoint for every line.
+The next goal is to build a predictive model for the stops using stored data.
+Eventually our dataset will be too big to store locally so we'll have to find a new hosting service.

 In order to run this app locally, simply install the entire project folder, navigate to the project folder in your terminal, and type the command